honojs/website/getting-started/lambda-edge.md

 import * as origins from 'aws-cdk-lib/aws-cloudfront-origins';
 import * as lambda from 'aws-cdk-lib/aws-lambda';
 import { NodejsFunction } from 'aws-cdk-lib/aws-lambda-nodejs';
-import * as apigw from 'aws-cdk-lib/aws-apigateway';
+import * as s3 from 'aws-cdk-lib/aws-s3';

 export class MyAppStack extends cdk.Stack {
   public readonly edgeFn: lambda.Function;